People's Party of Canada: Environment

 The party's platform states that "it is an undisputed fact that the world's climate has always changed and will continue to change" but rejects the scientific consensus on climate change, which it calls "climate change alarmism".
 The party plans to withdraw from the global warming fight, withdraw from the Paris Climate Accord, abolish subsidies for green technology, expand the oil and gas industries, scrap "the Liberal government's carbon tax", but allow the private sector and the provinces to address climate issues, and "invest [in] mitigation strategies" if negative effects result from climate change.
 The party's main focus would be on "implementing practical solutions to make Canada's air, water and soil cleaner".

 Foreign affairs

 The party platform says that foreign policies should be "focused on the security and prosperity of Canadians, not an ideological approach that compromises our interests".
 It supports multilateralism, non-interventionism, free trade, and humanitarianism; however, it plans to not get involved in foreign conflicts, "unless we have a compelling strategic interest in doing so", to reduce Canada's United Nations (UN) presence "to a minimum", withdraw from UN commitments the party sees as threatening "our sovereignty", to accept free trade agreements that protect Canada's economy "from the threat of potentially hostile foreign investors", and phase out development aid.

-The party opposed Canadian military support for Ukraine during the Russo-Ukrainian War and criticised NATO expansion in Eastern Europe.
+The party opposed Canadian military support for Ukraine during the Russo-Ukrainian War and criticized NATO expansion in Eastern Europe.

+Bernier also took a neutral stance on the Gaza war, stating that he wanted to "keep Canada out of this conflict in the Middle East".

+LGBTQ rights

+The party has come out against Bill C-16, which added gender identity and expression as prohibited grounds of discrimination under the Canadian Human Rights Act and the Criminal Code, and expressed a desire to modify Bill C-6, which bans conversion therapy, to add an exemption for youth with gender dysphoria.

+The official party policy on transgender people focuses on two areas: transgender women being present in women's spaces and "[radical activists who] teach children that their gender is determined by stereotypes and if they do not fit into the traditional male or female gender roles, encourage them to think they may have been born in the wrong body."

+Their proposed measures are to make the medical transition of minors illegal, defund groups that promote "gender ideology" and sex change operations and ban transgender women from women's prisons, shelters, bathrooms, changing rooms and sports.

+They also vowed to repeal Bill C-4 and Bill C-16 which bans conversion therapy and allows gender self-identification respectively.

+The PPC claims that "cultural Marxists and radical activists in the media, government, and schools have made every effort to normalize toxic transgender ideology".